sudhabulusu/QR-code-component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- CSS Grid
+- CSS Flex

 ### What I learned

 Some of what I learned:
-- using grid or flexbox to create a responsive display.
+- using flexbox to create a responsive display.
 - using CSS Lint to validate my CSS and clean it up
 - using the W3 HTML validator to check my HTML and clean it up -- I had a minor typo prevented my CSS stylesheet link from working.
 Checking my HTML helped me fix it, and